 5.6 In the event of non-compliance with these Rules including any actions taken by you which we consider adversely affects or could adversely affect the reputation of FPS we reserve the right to take any action which we consider appropriate which may include termination of your membership.

-6.2 If you pay your membership fees by cheque or by debit or credit card, you will receive a renewal notice from us in advance of the anniversary of your application date, informing you of your renewal options.
+- Renewals and cancellation6.1 You will be informed of any membership fee increase in Pennant magazine and/or our e-newsletter and/or in any other medium which we consider appropriate.6.2 If you pay your membership fees by cheque or by debit or credit card, you will receive a renewal notice from us in advance of the anniversary of your application date, informing you of your renewal options.
 If you pay your fees by direct debit, you will not receive any such email from us and your membership will automatically renew and any payment arrangements that have been made by Direct Debit will automatically continue, unless you notify your bank/building society that you wish to cancel them.